phor3nsic/downjs/README.md

 cat jslist.txt | downjs
 ```
-3. downjs will download the specified JavaScript files and check for the existence of .map files, saving them for future analysis in the same directory.
+3. Downjs will download the specified JavaScript files and check for the existence of .map files, saving them for future analysis in the same directory.
 4. Access the downloaded files and .map files in the designated output folder for further analysis and debugging.